Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/StacktraceUtility.md

 ### Stacktrace Utility
-Allows you to copy paste custom log and resolve stacktrace.
+Allows you to copy and paste custom log and resolve stacktrace.

 Quick Steps:
 - Copy paste a crash log from the application logcat.